 This LEGO pendulum clock is truly practical to use as a clock: it runs for over 72 hours or 3 days, it is very easy to rewind in just a few seconds, and it can be accurate to within a minute per day.
 A screw on the pendulum bob allows precise adjustment of the effective length of the pendulum.
 The hands can be easily moved to set the time.
-These features all contribute to making it possible to have a real working clock made of LEGO requiring only a few seconds of rewinding every 3 days!
+These features all make it possible to have a real working clock made of LEGO!

 This clock operates similarly to most mechanical pendulum clocks: